gildas/gitflow-hooks/README.md

 You do not need to repeat the version when finishing the release/hotfix.

-If the repository has a "chart" folder, the scripts will update the "appVersion" accordingly as well.
+As stated earlier, if the repository has a "chart" folder, the scripts will update the "appVersion" accordingly as well.
 They will also bump the chart version according to the same rules used for the application version.

 ## Hooks Update